- Longer EC2, EBS, and Storage Gateway Resource IDs

 For EC2 pricing information, please visit the pricing section on the EC2 detail page.

 Billing commences when Amazon EC2 initiates the boot sequence of an AMI instance.
-Billing ends when the instance terminates, which could occur through a web services command, by running “shutdown -h”, or through instance failure.
+Billing ends when the instance terminates, which could occur through a web services command, by running "shutdown -h", or through instance failure.
+When you stop an instance, we shut it down but don't charge hourly usage for a stopped instance, or data transfer fees, but we do charge for the storage for any Amazon EBS volumes.
+To learn more, visit the AWS Documentation.

 Instance-hours are billed for any time your instances are in a "running" state.
 If you no longer wish to be charged for your instance, you must "stop" or "terminate" the instance to avoid being billed for additional instance-hours.
 Billing starts when an instance transitions into the running state.